philipnilsson/calendar/README.md

 ### Week navigation

 Navigate between weeks in the calendar.
-Wasn't almost no extra work.

 ### Scrolling